SubZtep/gif-animation-preview/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress

 == Changelog ==

+= 1.3 =
+* Decrase PHP version requirement from 5.4 to 5.0
+* Uses Gifplayer and Imageloaded libraries

 = 1.2 =
 * Add PHP version and GD check